 AuditNet conducts periodic user surveys, with an emphasis on technology issues, audit software, and fraud detection.
 Some of the surveys are available under the publications section of the website or in the AuditNet newsletter; however, the fairly recent “2016 Survey on the Effectiveness of Audit Technology Training” is a little hard to find (http://bit.ly/2Uu9l3L).
 Not surprisingly, the survey found that a large percentage (70%) of respondents have a technology gap in their organization.
 Two easily addressed issues were that 58% did not put their training to use until later, and 40% were not given the option to provide feedback on its effectiveness.

-Caseware (http://www.caseware.com) is a provider of audit software and working papers.
-The related Caseware Analytics (https://www.casewareanalytics.com/) is the source of the popular IDEA data analytics tool, along with other audit and accounting controls software.
+CaseWare (http://idea.caseware.com) is a provider of audit software and working papers.
+The related CaseWare IDEA (https://idea.caseware.com) is the source of the popular IDEA data analytics tool, along with other audit and accounting controls software.

 Audimation Resources http://www.audimation.com/Resources

 Audimation (http://www.audimation.com) is a distributor of CaseWare data abstraction and analysis software and mobile applications, data analytics services, and online and live training courses.
 Resources (https://www.audimation.com/Resources) that may be of interest to public users include articles and videos addressing auditing, fraud, data analytics, and best practices, among many other subjects.
 Articles are provided by regular Audimation contributors and presented in a quick blog format.

 “To Catch a Fraudster: Are Auditors Responsible for Detecting Fraud?”
 (November 2018) discusses the responsibilities assigned to auditors by the PCAOB, SEC, and other regulators.
 It also addresses differences between financial statement audits and fraud audits, as well as the importance of educating clients (http://bit.ly/2RXexjH).